-- X = "Don't Care," H = Logic HIGH, L = Logic LOW, Trepresents rising edge.
-Device powers up deselected with the outputs in a tristate condition.

-- 4. "A" represents address location latched by the devices when transaction was initiated.
-A + 1, A + 2, and A + 3 represents the address sequence in the burst.

-5. "t" represents the cycle at which a read/write operation is started. t + 1, t + 2, and t + 3 are the first, second and third clock cycles respectively succeeding the "t" clock cycle. - Data inputs are registered at K and K rising edges.
+- 2. X = 'Don't Care', H = Logic HIGH, L = Logic LOW, ↑represents rising edge.
+3. Device powers up deselected with the outputs in a tristate condition.
+4. 'A' represents address location latched by the devices when transaction was initiated.
+A + 1, A + 2, and A + 3 represents the address sequence in the burst. - ferrogenest that the cycle at which a read/write operation is started. t+1, t+2, and t+3 are the first, second and third clock cycles respectively succeeding the 't' clock cycle.
+Data inputs are registered at K and K rising edges.
 Data outputs are delivered on C and C rising edges, except when in single clock mode.
 Ensure that when the clock is stopped K = K and C = C = HIGH.
-This is not essential, but permits most rapid restart by overcoming transmission line charging - 2.
-In this signal was LOW to initiate the previous cycle, this signal becomes a "Don't Care" for this operation.
-3. If this signal was LOW to initiate the previous cycle, this signal becomes a "Don't Care" for this operation.
-4. This signal was HIGH on previous K clock rise.
+This is not essential, but permits most rapid restart by overcoming transmission line charging

+- 8. If this signal was LOW to initiate the previous cycle, this signal becomes a 'Don't Care' for this operation. - This signal was HIGH on previous K clock rise.
 Initiating consecutive read or write operations on consecutive K clock rises is not permitted.
 The device ignores the second read or write request.